billinghamj/postcodesio-client-node/README.md

 Parameters:

-- `latitude` - float - the latitude of the coordinate
+- `latitude` - number - the latitude of the coordinate
-- `longitude` - float - the longitude of the coordinate
+- `longitude` - number - the longitude of the coordinate

 Outputs: